About Arlington Chess Club

 Upon the winding up and dissolution of this corporation, after paying or adequately providing for the debts and obligations of the organization, the remaining assets shall be distributed to, and only to, one or more charitable or social welfare organizations.

 Anyone who attends a regular club meeting or one of the tournaments the club sponsors is considered a regular member.
 A membership fee is not required to be a regular member.
 Regular members do not have the ability to vote on any matter before the board of directors.

 Enhanced memberships are available.
 A regular member may become an enhanced member after paying a joining fee and being approved by a majority vote of the board of directors.
 The board of directors determines the joining fee for enhanced members.

-Any enhanced member that fails to attend at least two regularly-scheduled meetings during any calendar year will no longer be an enhanced member.
+Any enhanced member who fails to attend at least two Arlington Chess Club events during any calendar year will no longer be an enhanced member.

 - Right to vote in other club elections, but only if the member is at least 18 years of age;